Max #1

 History

-We have had so many Max’s at our sanctuary, both little and big, we’ve had to start adding a number to their name!
+We have had so many cats named Max at our sanctuary, both little and big, we’ve had to start adding a number to their name!

 Max #1 arrived at The Wildcat Sanctuary in 2006 when he was just two years old.
 We’d been contacted by a Bengal rescue group in Colorado, where a large breeder was closing down and needed to place the cats that were not adoptable.